 A window placement in the shower will bring in natural light, provide much needed ventilation to reduce humidity in the bathroom and stave off the claustrophobic feeling brought on by a windowless shower.
 If you are lucky, you may also have a nice view from your shower.

-While a window in shower has many advantages, it also brings up important concerns like privacy, water pooling in the sill and possible water damage such as rotting dry wall or worse, rotting studs around the window area.
+While a window in the shower has many advantages, it also brings up important concerns like privacy, water pooling in the sill and possible water damage such as rotting drywall or worse, rotting studs around the window area.

-One option is to install a smaller window higher up in line with the shower head or install the window out of the shower range like the back of the shower.
-While this is a practical solution, this may not be as aesthetically pleasing as the nice big airy windows seen in décor magazines.
+One option is to install a smaller window higher up in line with the shower head or install the window out of the shower range, like the back of the shower.
+While this is a practical solution, this may not be as aesthetically pleasing as the big, airy windows in décor magazines.
 If you are installing one, here are some points to consider:

 - Install a Vinyl window in a wooden jamb for maximum moisture protection.

-- Ensure the cement-board is in the same plane as the jamb and runs right up to it.
+- Ensure the cement board is in the same plane as the jamb and runs right up to it.
 Use silicone caulk where the cement board meets the jamb.
-Seal it with a waterproof membrane wrapped around the joint and wood jamb completely.
+Seal it with a completely waterproof membrane wrapped around the joint and wood jamb.

 - Pitch the window sill so that water drains towards the shower.